lsd-rs/lsd/README.md

 Theme can be configured in the [configuration file](#configuration)(color.theme), The valid theme configurations are:
 - `default`: the default color scheme shipped in `lsd`
-- `no-color`: classic mode, there will be just black and white.
-- `no-lscolors`: do not check the `LSCOLORS` env
 - theme-file-name(yaml): use the theme file to specify colors

 when configured with the `theme-file-name` which is a `yaml` file,